 Some important issues to address:

-1) Talk to the social worker and get all appropriate paper work filled out.
+1) Fill out paper work - Talk to the social worker and get all the appropriate paper work completed.

-2) If you're loved one is employed, contact their employer to let them know what has happened and to find out about disability benefits.
+2) Contact patient's employer - If you're loved one is employed, contact their employer to let them know what has happened and to find out about disability benefits.

 3) Swallow study - Is your loved one swallowing appropriately, and have they had a swallow study?
 This is very important for stroke victims whose swallowing may become impaired.
 Make sure medical staff has addressed this issue.
 Swallowing problems may be present even if you see no symptoms.